maankoe/maankoe.github.io/_posts/2022-11-26-patiently.markdown

 ---
 layout: post
-title:  "Patiently - assertions for threaded tasks"
+title:  "Patiently - a polling/retry mechanism"
 date:   2022-11-25
-categories: testing, async
+categories: testing, async, java
 ---

 # Introduction

-Patiently retries method calls on a given schedule until they are successful (the method returns without throwing an Exception), or until the schedule finished (a time limit has been reached).
+[Patiently](https://github.com/maankoe/patiently) is a java library that retries tasks on a given schedule until they are successful (they return successfully without throwing an Exception), or until the schedule finished (a time limit has been reached).

 It's predominant use-case, for me, is to simplify testing some threaded tasks and avoid having to mock things I don't want to.
 Beyond testing, Patiently can be used as a general polling/retry mechanism.

+It's available on GitHub: [https://github.com/maankoe/patiently](https://github.com/maankoe/patiently).

 # Disclaimer